hackworthltd/primer/CONTRIBUTING.md

 First and foremost, please review & agree to abide by our [code of conduct](CODE_OF_CONDUCT.md).
 We reserve the right to reject contributions from anyone whose behavior contravenes this code of conduct.

-## <a name="two-projects"/> The two different Primer projects

-Our implementation of Primer is unusual for a programming language, because it's not *just* a programming language: it's implemented as multiple artifacts, all designed to work together to form a holistic programming environment.

-This particular project implements what we call the Primer *backend*, which is comprised of the core programming language, several database engine adapters for storing and retrieving Primer programs, and 2 different HTTP APIs for serving Primer client applications, which we informally call *frontends*.

-In addition to this backend project, we've also released a Primer client project, [`primer-app`](https://github.com/hackworthltd/primer-app), which implements a browser-based frontend for reading, writing, running, and debugging Primer programs.
-For various reasons, these 2 projects are maintained in separate GitHub repositories, so make sure you submit your contribution to the appropriate one.

-As a general rule, if you want to contribute to the Haskell implementation of Primer, or make a contribution related to the Primer programming language specification, submit it to this project.
-If you want to contribute to the web-based programming environment, submit it to the [`primer-app`](https://github.com/hackworthltd/primer-app) project.

-Note that in many cases, changes to one project will require changes to the other, but usually we lead with changes to the backend project before moving on to the frontend work.

 ## <a name="questions"/> General questions or comments

 If you have a question or comment about this project, the Primer programming language, or if you just need help getting started, please start a discussion in the project's [GitHub Discussions](https://github.com/hackworthltd/primer/discussions), rather than opening a GitHub issue.
 Please reserve GitHub issues for reporting specific bugs, or for making detailed feature requests.